 In the case of a bite or other injury caused by an animal or venomous insect (e.g., a black widow or brown recluse spider) or a severe allergic reaction to an insect or other animal, call Campus Safety immediately for emergency medical assistance.
 Be prepared to give your name, location, and, if possible, the species or type of animal involved.

 Try to remove the affected person and yourself from danger.
 Tell others to vacate the area if a dangerous animal may still be nearby.
 Help the victim immobilize the bite area and make the victim as comfortable as possible until medical or other assistance arrives.

 Eastern Equine Encephalitis (EEE) and West Nile Virus (WNV)

-Eastern Equine Encephalitis (EEE) and West Nile Virus (WNV) are viral illnesses spread by the bite of an infected mosquito.
+Equine Encephalitis (EEE) and West Nile Virus (WNV) ar Eastern e viral illnesses spread by the bite of an infected mosquito.
 Birds are the source of infection for mosquitoes, which can sometimes transmit the infection to horses, other animals, and, in rare cases, people.
 EEE and WNV appear sporadically in New Hampshire.

 - Report any dead birds on campus to the Physical Plant or the EHS.
 Off campus, contact your town's health officer.
 In Keene, contact the Health Officer at 356-1253.

 - Eliminate mosquito breeding areas by regularly cleaning or eliminating areas where water can quickly stagnate, such as small pools, birdbaths, trash cans, empty planters, etc. Contact Physical Plant if you see such areas on campus.